bonedaddy/blog/content/blog/homelab/posts/part-1.md

 # Space

 If you are short on space, or even want a cheaper budget, you can build a homelab using SBCs (Single Board Computer) like the Raspberry Pi, and be able to fit a homelab into a shoebox!
 At the time of me writing article, I live in a small house with 5 people so I don't have too much room to run my normal homelab in consisting of tower and rack servers.
 As such I condensed my server based homelab, into one entirely composed of Raspberry Pi's, and it has worked amazingly.
-I run an I2P router, gitea server, bitwarden password vault, plexmediaserver, torrent box, and more, all of which take up no more space than a shoebox.
-In fact, there's one benefit to this strategy that server based environments dont have, and that is a portable homelab!
+I'm able to run a plethora of services which I'll detail in a following post.

 # Management